 - 1 1/2 cups (65 grams) miniature marshmallows

 - Preheat oven to 350 °F. spray a 9″ springform pan (or cake pan or pie plate) with nonstick cooking spray.

-- Using an electric mixer, cream together the butter and sugar until light and fluffy.
+- Make the cookie cake dough.
+Using an electric mixer, cream together the butter and sugar until light and fluffy.
 Add in the egg and vanilla, continuing to beat together until well combined.
 Slowly mix in the flour, graham cracker crumbs, baking powder, and salt until just combined, scraping down the sides of the bowl.
 Mix in the chocolate chips by hand.

-- Before serving, top with the miniature marshmallows.
+- Toast the marshmallows.
+Before serving, top with the miniature marshmallows.
 Toast marshmallows using either a broiler or a kitchen torch, until desired doneness.